Last Updated on 7 August, 2023

 Borough Market Bars To Check Out In The Evening

-As you have London city sleekers nearby, Borough Market comes alive in the even when people working in the city offices come out to play.
+As you have London city sleekers nearby, Borough Market comes alive in the evening when people working in the city offices come out to play.
 Borough Market has pubs and bars dotted around that in the evening the whole area is buzzing with what I call suits and cocktails.
 Check out Bedales a wine bar and shop, The Rake Bar does specialty beers and The Globe Tavern is a modern British gastropub.

 Staying Locally | Hotels Near Borough Market